JyotiSunkara/Climate-Change/DataVizards/README.md

 ## Getting Started

-Enter the directory containing the code and procced to run the following command:
+Enter the directory containing the code and proceed to run the following command:

 ```
     http-server --cors